troydieter/aws-reinvent-trivia-game/static-site/README.md

 ## Customize

-Replace all references to 'aws-user.group' with your own domain name.
+Replace all references to 'awsuser.group' with your own domain name.
 This sample assumes that you already registered your domain name and created a [Route53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) for the domain name in your AWS account.

 ## Static Pages